Hiwonder-docs/PuppyPi/source/docs/9_motion_control.md

 **(2) Operation Steps**

 :::{Note}
 The input command should be case sensitive.
-And the key words can be complemented by "Tab" key.
+And the key words can be complemented by "**Tab**" key.
 :::

 ①  Turn on PuppyPi, and then connect to Raspberry Pi desktop through VNC.